 During the autumn of 2002, John had heard that Carole had moved to Market Weighton from Bubwith.
 After a Sunday morning service at All Saints Church, he approached Carole with a request that she lead a group of people with varying musical experience to sing at the church’s forthcoming Christmas Carol Service.
 About 15 people huddled in a cold vestry for few Wednesday evenings.
 Under Carole’s expert guidance voices were moulded into a choir.
 Fellowship and fun prevailed as initial diffidence was soon overtaken by increasing confidence.

-The group enthusiastically agreed to continue after Christmas, now expanding as a community choir.
+The group enthusiastically agreed to continue after Christmas 2002, as a community choir.
 Members of former choirs in Market Weighton, Bubwith and Holme upon Spalding Moor came along and were soon joined by others from several surrounding villages and numbers quickly grew.

 Under Carole’s experienced coaching, Weighton Waytes musical skill grew until the Choir is now recognised as one of the best in the area.

 Choir members come from all walks of life and include: Teachers; Postmen; Shopworkers; Bankers; Students; Housewives; Managers; Clergy; Farmers and others as well as retired members.